Recipes from Italy

 Fill the cannoli just before serving.
 This is important because the moisture in the cream will eventually wet the cannoli shells and make them mushy.
 We like them crunchy!

-Sheep’s Ricotta or Cow’s Ricotta for Sicilian Cannoli Recipe?
+Sheep's Ricotta or Cow's Ricotta?

 The word "ricotta" comes from the Latin word "recostus", which means "recooked" (It: ricotto).
 This technique for making ricotta is still used today, although some variations have been introduced.